-The Department of Psychological Science offers a program of study that is designed to prepare students for admission to graduate school or for direct entry into the workforce in fields related to psychology.
+The Department of Psychological Science offers a program of study that is designed to prepare students for both advanced and applied work in the professional and scientific areas of psychology and related fields including health, business, law, education, and human services.
 Students receive broad training in the science and application of psychological methods and principles, as well as opportunities to gain knowledge and hands-on experience in specialized areas.

 The primary program of study in the Department of Psychological Science is the Bachelor of Science degree in Psychology.
-The credit hours required for the psychology major are purposefully kept to a manageable number to allow students to pursue specialized programs within the department and/or majors and minor from other departments.
-The complete list of programs offered by the department include the following:
+The complete list of programs offered by the department (or programs in which Psychology courses are a key component) include the following:

-- Bachelor of Science Degree in Psychology

-- Minor in Psychology
+- Bachelor of Science Degree in Psychology - Minor in Psychology oral expression.

-- Concentration in Mental Health

-- Addictions Specialist Training Certificate

-- Minor in Biological Psychology

-- Psychology Scholars Program